Google's exact match close variants expand again: Now include same meaning variations - Search Engine Land

 The change will roll out for English keywords through October.
 It will then roll out to other languages over the following months.

-Advertisers using scripts to tighten the reigns on exact match will likely need to make updates.
+Advertisers using scripts to tighten the reins on exact match will likely need to make updates.

 Google says it will continue to prefer the actual exact match — the identical keywords — used in the query over any paraphrases or same meaning keywords currently in campaigns.